 7. Publication and dissemination of research results

 7.1 Any work put forward for publication must be the authors’ own.
 It is the responsibility of the authors to ensure that, except where properly acknowledged, claims to originality can be justified.
-All the authors should have made a significant intellectual contribution to the work reported.
+All the authors should have made a significant intellectual contribution to the work reported and be able to identify their personal contributions to it.
+They must be able to provide underlying data upon reasonable request.

 7.2 All funding sources and significant collaboration must be cited and all commercial, financial or other "interest" relating to the work should be declared unless anonymity has been agreed as a condition of participation in a particular study.